Adding Wallpaper to a Closet

 There was also an old Closetmaid system in each closet, but most of the clips were broken so the wire shelving was pretty precarious.
 Obviously, given the rental… I couldn’t graduate to anything more extensive or upscale than the wire shelves and I didn’t really care to replace the broken clips.
 Ultimately the needs of the closets were more storage AND storage that the kids could easily access.
 So step #1 was a trip to Ikea to grab some new dressers and some new storage.
 I grabbed the Malm dresser, one of the Trofast storage units and then the hanging Skubb shelves.

 With those loaded in place, the storage needs were addressed but the appearance of the closets was bland at best.
 One thing I’ve reached for a TON in the rental has been the instant pop of drama and fun that removable wallpaper brings.
-Murals Your Way will print not only custom murals but also adapt their existing removable murals to different sizes or layouts,
+Murals Your Way will print not only custom murals but also adapt their existing removable murals to different sizes or layouts and these tigers were amazing.

-The aqua background of tigers matched the rest of the room, but I also thought the tigers themselves were a fun detail.
+The aqua background of this Crouching Tiger paper matched the rest of the room, but I also thought the tigers themselves were a fun detail.
 I checked with both Louisa and Arthur and they loved the tigers as well.
 I shared this post on removable wallpaper a while ago, but here are some of my tips:

 Tip 1.
 Make sure you start with a level vertical guideline